commanded/commanded/guides/Process Managers.md

 - `{:skip, :discard_pending}` - discard the failed command and any pending commands.

 - `{:skip, :continue_pending}` - skip the failed command, but continue dispatching any pending commands.

+- `{:continue, commands, context}` - continue dispatching the given commands.
+This allows you to retry the failed command, modify it and retry, drop it, or drop all pending commands by passing an empty list `[]`.

 - `{:stop, reason}` - stop the process manager with the given reason.